AnalogMan151/sumoCheatMenu/README.md

 A plugin created using [@RyDog199](https://github.com/RyDog199/)'s [blankCheatMenu](https://github.com/RyDog199/blankCheatMenu) base which in turn was based off [@Nanquitas](https://github.com/Nanquitas/) work.

-To compile you'll need DevKitARM (from DevKitPro) and Python2.
+To compile you'll need DevKitARM (from DevKitPro) and Python 2 or 3.

 To run you'll need a 3DS, Custom Firmware, and BootNTR Selector.
 Start BootNTR Selector BootNTR Selector Mode-3 for o3DS) to load NTR and then start the game.
 Activate by pressing SELECT in game.
 This plugin supports both version 1.0, v1.1 and v1.2 of the games.